 Apart from common features like different views (Grid view, Timeline view, Board view), MS Project has a lot of valuable in-built tools to optimize resource allocation, control budgets and make custom reports.

 6. Zoho Sprints - Best For Agile Scrum Teams

 Zoho Sprints is a popular planning and tracking tool, particularly for agile teams.
 It makes organizing and running a Sprint-style project management approach extremely easy.
 This is because it doesn’t clutter the interface with unnecessary fancy features yet manages to deliver every essential functionality quite smoothly.

 The way Zoho Sprint works is very simple too.
 The main task area just has 2 categories - the backlog list that stores pending ideas and implementations and the sprint backlog list that shows the tasks being carried down at present.
-You can add descriptions, due dates, and attachments to each task along with estimation figures and prioritization points.
+You can add descriptions, due dates, and attachments to each task.
+Moreover, you can also set estimation figures and prioritization points for all pending tasks.

 One of the most attractive features of Zoho Sprints is its dashboard.
 You can see the progress in key project areas on the dashboard in the form of pie charts, graphs along with the status of work done by team members individually.

 7. Basecamp - Best For Efficient Collaboration

 Basecamp is one of the oldest project management tools and it has been popular for over a decade now.
 Over the course of time, Basecamp has maintained its focus on efficient functionalities.
 Thus, it has resisted falling for unnecessary trendy features in order to keep itself clutter-free.